Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

 ## The Unity Side

-- If you have not already cloned this repository, do so now, and follow the steps in [Step 1](1_urdf.md) to set up the Unity project, and [Step 2](2_ros_tcp.md) to integrate ROS with Unity.
+- If you have not already cloned or downloaded this repository, do so now, and follow the steps in [Step 1](1_urdf.md) to set up the Unity project, and [Step 2](2_ros_tcp.md) to integrate ROS with Unity.

 - If the current Unity project is not already open, select and open it from the Unity Hub.